Skip to Content

 Siberian Cat Eyes

 Siberian cat eye colors range from green to copper.
-All Siberian kittens have blue eyes but only the Neva Masquerade style will have blue eyes upon maturity.
-Siberian cat eyes tend to be slightly oval and set quite widely apart.
+All Siberian kittens have blue eyes, but only the Neva Masquerade style will have blue eyes upon maturity.
+Siberian cat eyes tend to be slightly oval and set quite wide apart.
 Some Siberian cats even have different colored eyes.

 black siberian cat close up with organge collar and green background